Auckland Fire and Flow is a circus, dance, and community-focused group that meets twice a week. We have done so for over 22 years in Auckland.

 What is fire spinning?

-Fire dancing, also knowing as fire spinning, is a performance art where people can come together to dance with a circus prop that has fire wicks on it.
+Fire dancing, also known as fire spinning, is a performance art where people can come together to dance with a circus prop that has fire wicks on it.

 There is a multitude of props that can be practised with and then set on fire.
 These include staves, poi, hoop, and juggling clubs; as well as less commonly known props like rope dart, swords, whips, juggling contact ball, devil sticks, dragon staff, fans, and more.
 The list goes on…